ergo-services/ergo/docs/advanced/debugging.md

 Debugging actor systems requires tools that bridge the gap between logical actors and runtime goroutines.
 Ergo Framework provides this bridge through:

-- **Build tags** that enable profiling and diagnostics without production overhead
+- **Build tags** that enable profiling, diagnostics, and latency measurement without production overhead
 - **Goroutine labels** that link runtime goroutines to their actor (PID) and meta process (Alias) identities
 - **Shutdown diagnostics** that identify processes preventing clean termination
 - **Observer integration** for visual inspection of running systems